Introducing AdvantageClub.ai: Pioneering the Future of AI-Driven Employee Engagement

 About AdvantageClub.ai:

 AdvantageClub.ai is an AI-powered employee engagement and rewards platform with offerings like rewards & recognition, flexible benefits, wellness, surveys, moments that matter, and communities on a single platform.
 It provides end-to-end solutions to facilitate employee engagement through the digitization of a company's R & R policies, allowing them to drive better employee retention and happiness.
 AdvantageClub.ai has over 4.5 million users, a presence in over 100+ countries, 1000+ clients, and 10,000+ brand options.
 Established in 2016, Advantage Club is a brainchild of UCLA postgraduates Sourabh Deorah and Smiti Bhatt Deorah, who identified employee engagement as a space to create disruption using AI, data mining, and analytics.
-Headquartered in San Francisco, Advantage Club has an impressive client portfolio featuring Resorts World Sentosa, Afni, Unilever, Amcor, CBRE, Concentrix, Watson Marlow, BCG, EY, and many more.
+Headquartered in San Francisco, Advantage Club has an impressive client portfolio featuring BCG, Rakbank, Havelock One, Tabreed, SGM, BCG, EY, and many more.

 Girish Bindal